mrbbot/nicycler/README.md

 > Note: this class needs to implement `Serializable` and be in its own file or a static class in order for it to be properly stored when the Activity is paused.

 ### View
-Add a `NicyclerView` to your layout file:
+Then, add a `NicyclerView` to your layout file:
 ```xml
 <com.mrbbot.nicycler.NicyclerView
     android:id="@+id/nicycler"